JensRantil/jensrantil.github.io/content/posts/2023-09-16_the-hidden-opportunity-in-feedback.md

 tags = ["feedback"]
 +++
-Today I would like to talk about a missed opportunity when giving and receiving feedback -- the discussion.
+Today I would like to talk about a missed opportunity when giving and receiving feedback -- mainly the discussion that happens afterwards.
 A classical way to give feedback is using the *observed-perceived* method:

  1. Describe the _observed behavior_ from your point of view.
 Do it as soon as possible about the specific behavior that occurs.